 The railway line is used so rarely that when a local resident saw a train pulling it down, he couldn’t believe his eyes

-Some have been removed and now serve as pleasant cycle paths, others are abandoned and overgrown.
+Some have been removed and are now used as pleasant cycle paths, others are abandoned and overgrown.
 The one that runs through the heart of the city is widely considered “abandoned” – but in fact, it still functions to this day.

 The train was once one of the main modes of transport and the lines crisscrossed Plymouth all over the world.

-Railways and streetcars were in place throughout the city, allowing people to travel from point A to point A, but also allowing goods to come and go from warehouses and fishing industries near the port.
+Railways and streetcars were in place throughout the city, allowing people to travel from point A to point B, but also allowing goods to come and go from warehouses and fishing industries near the port. .

 Such a line still exists in plain sight, skirting Tothill Park and separating Lipson from Prince Rock with hundreds of yards of metal.